wonderzombie/hspoker/README.markdown

 ### todo

-*   fix straights wrt aces high OR low. homework uses a lookup, mapping cards to rank via an array (read: string). `A` appears twice, though— what about the case where `A` needs to be high? e.g. `T, J, Q, K, A`.
+*   <strike>fix straights wrt aces high OR low. homework uses a lookup, mapping cards to rank via an array (read: string). `A` appears twice, though— what about the case where `A` needs to be high? e.g. `T, J, Q, K, A`.</strike> -- done.

 *   organize Poker.hs. functions are all jumbled.
 *   possibly break out a separate PokerUtil.hs.